getnacelle/nacelle-js/packages/shopify-checkout/README.md

 #### Using a custom Shopify endpoint

-If you'd prefer to specify a Shopify Storefront GraphQL API endpoint directly, without supplying a `myshopifyDomain` or `storefrontApiVersion`, you may do so by specifying a `customEndpoint` when initializing the checkout client.
+If you'd prefer to specify a Shopify Storefront GraphQL API endpoint directly, without supplying a `myshopifyDomain`, you may do so by specifying a `customEndpoint` when initializing the checkout client.
 For example:

 ```js
 const checkoutClient = createShopifyCheckoutClient({